Updated: Apr 14

 From Geocentric models to Heliocentric and from Steady State cosmology to the Big Bang theory, man has proposed many ideas of what the universe looks like.
 Of course all of them have problems.
 In fact the current popular model, the Big Bang Theory, has so many problems that its credibility has been in question for quite some time.
 But not only does scripture paint a very different picture of what our world and the universe around us looks like, but also how they formed, and how they operate.
 If we can set aside the dubious modern models, theories, and preconceived notions for a moment and look at scripture with fresh eyes and an open mind, what we find is both shocking and awe-inspiring.

-As Hubble noted, ancient civilizations who kept meticulous record of the movements of the heavens, such as the Mayans, concluded much the same—that Earth was at the center of the universe.
-The Greeks (Ptolemy) and Israelites held that belief as well.
+As Hubble noted, most ancient civilizations who kept meticulous record of the movements of the heavens, such as the Mayans, concluded much the same—that Earth was at the center of the universe.
+The ancient Greeks (Ptolemy) and Israelites held that belief as well.
 Jewish cosmology actually held that the universe consisted of three heavens of concentric circles, with Earth at the center.
 This ancient cosmological model has since been replaced by the Copernican Principle—the idea that the earth does not inhabit any special place in the universe.
 While the ancient models may sound rather simplistic to the modern reader, there is actually scientific evidence which aligns with this understanding.
 After Hubble discovered the redshift phenomenon, our calculations became more refined and precise and an even more unsettling pattern emerged—quantized redshift.

-Quantized redshift is the observation that not all objects in space are moving away from us at random intervals, but that there is a very defined pattern.
+Quantized redshift is the observation that objects in space are not moving away from us at random intervals, but that there is actually a very defined pattern.
 Galaxies surrounding ours are "quantized" or clustered into groups of set distances.
-In other words, rather than random placement, which is what one would expect using a Big Bang haphazard explosion model, galaxies are placed in "bands" surrounding us in concentric circles roughly 250 million light years apart.
-With the observable universe estimated at being 46.5 billion light years in radius, that would mean that there would be roughly 186 concentric spheres of galaxy clusters, of 1-2 trillion galaxies in total radiating outward from our location.
+In other words, rather than random placement, which is what one would expect using a Big Bang haphazard explosion model, galaxies are placed in "bands" surrounding us in concentric circles (spheres) millions of light years apart.
+With the observable universe estimated at being 46.5 billion light years in radius, that would mean that there are hundreds of concentric spheres of galaxy clusters, of 1-2 trillion galaxies in total radiating outward from our location.
 This observation cannot be explained away by the traditional expanding universe model as geometry does not permit concentric circles to appear at any point of reference—only at or near the center of the radius.
-Think of the construct of the universe as a Russian nesting doll of over a hundred layers and galaxies painted on each one's surface with the innermost nesting doll being a single galaxy—ours.
+Think of the construct of the universe as a Russian nesting doll of hundreds of dolls with galaxies painted on each one's surface and the innermost nesting doll being a single galaxy—ours.

 Another recent discovery has also challenged the Copernican Principle.
-High resolution CMB maps (cosmic microwave background radiation) of the universe's microwave radiation show that the entire universe aligns with the Earth's orientation in space.
-It suggests that not only is the Earth at the center of the universe, but it is the North Star of the universe—the cosmos is oriented around our orientation.
+High resolution CMB maps (cosmic microwave background radiation) of the universe show that the entire universe aligns with the Earth's axis and plane in space.
+It suggests that not only is the Earth at or near the center of the universe, but it is also the North Star of the universe—the cosmos is oriented to our poles and plane.
 Our equator is the equator of the universe.
 Our Northern Hemisphere is the universe's Northern Hemisphere.
-Our axis of tilt, our ecliptic plane in relation to the Sun—all mirrored by the universe on the macro scale.
+Our axis of tilt and our ecliptic plane in relation to the Sun are all mirrored by the universe on the macro scale.
 This discovery was so unwelcome and unsettling it was dubbed "the axis of evil" by cosmologists.
-When physicist Dr. Max Tegmark discovered this, it radically challenged his view of the Earth's place in the universe, changing his perspective from humanity being insignificant in the cosmos, to believing humanity is spectacularly significant.
+When physicist Dr. Max Tegmark studied this phenomena, it radically challenged his view of the Earth's place in the universe, changing his perspective from humanity being insignificant in the cosmos, to believing humanity is spectacularly significant.
 Ironically, and a bit tragically, the shift from geocentric cosmology to heliocentric, to Newtonian, and eventually to Big Bang/Expanding Universe was all rather philosophical rather than scientific in nature.
 As Albert Einstein noted, "The struggle, so violent in the early days of science, between the views of Ptolemy and Copernicus would then be quite meaningless.
 Either CS [Coordinate System] could be used with equal justification.
 The two sentences, ‘the sun is at rest and the earth moves’ or ‘the sun moves and the earth is at rest,’ would simply mean two different conventions concerning two different CS."
 Scientific American interviewed George Ellis (co-author with Stephen Hawking) and quoted him saying, “People need to be aware that there is a range of models that could explain the observations...
 For instance, I can construct you a spherically symmetrical universe with Earth at its center, and you cannot disprove it based on observations...
 You can only exclude it on philosophical grounds...
 What I want to bring into the open is the fact that we are using philosophical criteria in choosing our models.
 A lot of cosmology tries to hide that.”

-Hang on, you might say—maybe a geocentric model is credible after all, but tens or hundreds of concentric circles is much more than the three described in Jewish cosmology.
-That is true, but actually all of those concentric spheres of galaxies are contained in just one of the three heavens described in scripture—the second heaven.
+Now, while an ancient geocentric model may indeed be credible, tens or hundreds of concentric circles is much more than the three described in scripture.
+But actually all of those concentric spheres of galaxies would be contained in just one of the three heavens described in scripture—the second heaven.
 But let's back up and reconstruct the biblical cosmological model starting with Genesis.

 A Biblical Reconstruction

 Genesis 1:1 states that in the beginning, God created the heavens and the earth.
 Notice heavens are plural in most translations while earth is singular.
 The Hebrew word for "heavens" used here is shamayim, a plural word meaning sky, heaven, firmament, or abode.
 While shamayim can in some cases be translated as singular depending on the context, here it certainly is meant to be plural as Genesis goes on to describe the layers of these heavens.
-The "heaven" described in Genesis is created on the second day and separates the waters below from the waters above—which we'll get to later.
+The "heaven"—which is often translated as singular—created on the second day which separates the waters below from the waters above should actually be plural.

 And God said, Let there be a firmament in the midst of the waters, and let it divide the waters from the waters.
 And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.
 And God called the firmament Heaven.
 And the evening and the morning were the second day. -Gen 1:6-8 (KJV)

-The waters below are those found on Earth—rivers, lakes and seas as well as subterranean water which is critical in understanding biblical geology, Sheol (discussed at length here), and Noah's flood.
-So this "expanse" (raqiya in Hebrew), or translated as the "firmament" in the KJV, is a "heaven" but again this should be read in the plural as Genesis goes on to break this heaven down into two distinct layers.
+The waters below are those found on Earth—rivers, lakes and seas as well as subterranean water which we'll cover later.
+The "firmament" which divided the waters is raqiya in Hebrew—often rendered as "expanse."
+This raqiya is a "heaven" but again should be read in the plural as Genesis goes on to break this heaven down into two distinct layers.
 In verse 14 the "firmament" of heaven is said to contain all celestial bodies—the sun, moon, and stars.
-So in modern vernacular, this "heaven" we would call outer space.
+So in modern vernacular, this "heaven" we would call outer space or the cosmos.
 The firmament consists of two parts however as verse 20 distinguishes the "open expanse" of the firmament as the place that birds fly.
 The Hebrew phrase used here is paniym raqiya , or the "face of the expanse."
 The paniyim raqiya is the first heaven that we would call sky.
 So Genesis defines and describes two "circles" of heaven, the paniym raqiya and the raqiya— the first heaven which is the atmosphere, and the second heaven which is the cosmosphere.

 The third heaven, what I'll call the theosphere, is alluded to in the creation account, but isn't explicitly described.
 Simply called shamayim in the Old Testament, it is however the easiest to deduce and the one we most commonly associate with the word "heaven"—the abode of God.
 It is identified in Jewish cosmology quite explicitly in a New Testament passage however.

 I know a man in Christ who fourteen years ago was caught up to the third heaven—whether in the body or out of the body I do not know, God knows.
 And I know that this man was caught up into paradise—whether in the body or out of the body I do not know, God knows— and he heard things that cannot be told, which man may not utter. -2Co 12:2-4 (ESV, emphasis added)